KILLTUBE/corvid/README.md

 # Corvid (ˈkɔrvəd)
 Corvid is a tool that converts Source Engine maps and their assets to be used in Call of Duty.
 It is currently in the beta-testing phase.
 This repository is for developers who know their way around Python and Git.
 If you are a mapper who wants to use Corvid, go to [releases](https://github.com/KILLTUBE/corvid/releases) to download the latest version.

+## Supported games
+- Call of Duty 2
+- Call of Duty 4: Modern Warfare
+- Call of Duty World at War
+- Call of Duty Black Ops
+- Call of Duty Black Ops 3

 ## What gets converted
-- Brushes (converted as patch meshes for accurate UVs)
+- Brushes (converted as patch meshes to have accurate UVs)
 - Displacements and their vertex colors for accurate texture blending
 - Rope entities
 - Prop entities